 Therefore, this provision is also irrelevant to the policy question about whether legislation prohibiting the City from using gag orders in settlements is appropriate for the City Council and Mayor to decide.

-Also cited is Baltimore City Code, Art.
-1, Subtitle 12, which creates the Central Bureau of Investigation within the Law Department.
+Also cited is Baltimore City Code, Article 1, Subtitle 12, which creates the Central Bureau of Investigation within the Law Department.
 We are at a loss to see how this Subtitle could preclude the City Council from enacting police transparency legislation.

 First, this is a part of the City Code, not the City Charter.
 Even if the proposed legislation conflicted with some provision in this Subtitle (which we don’t think it does), the City Council is free to pass new legislation that alters it (and the proposed legislation does not, because it doesn’t need to).
-City Code, Art.
-1, § 12-5, which repeals any inconsistent ordinances existing at the time this Subtitle was passed, has been pointed to specifically.
+City Code, Article 1, Subtitle 12-5, which repeals any inconsistent ordinances existing at the time this Subtitle was passed, has been pointed to specifically.

 But that provision does not and could not bind future City Council action to alter this Subtitle (and, indeed, the Subtitle was altered in 1966 and 1976, following initial passage in 1950).
 More substantively, there is simply nothing in Subtitle 12 that relates to the City Council’s power to set the terms of City policy regarding the content of settlement agreements in particular kinds of cases against the City.